Clan Campbell History

 The 'Official' list of Clan Campbell septs is, in alphabetical order: - (For more information, please click on the individual name.)

-Clan Campbell has never been a legally constituted body.
+No Scottish clan was ever a legally constituted body and Clan Campbell is no exception to that rule.
 While the existence and power of the Chiefs to lead their kinsmen and followers was increasingly acknowledged as a political fact of life in Scotland, clans were never organized into the system of government.

 The first Clan Associations or Societies were founded in the late 18th century as a means of keeping a sense of kinship among the increasingly scattered members of clans who were being drawn or driven away from their home communities by over-population, the industrial revolution or by opportunities for emigration.